jacobleon2117/OK-TF1-app/docs/CODE_REVIEW/code-review.md

 -------------------

-## File MapWidget.tsx has an error:
+## File MessageCard.tsx has an error:
 On line 172 the error code is:
 Type '"right"' is not assignable to type 'FlexAlignType | undefined'